abdelmalek-maskri/amazon-project/README.md

-##Amazon Clone Frontend
+# Amazon Clone - Frontend Project

-Welcome to the frontend of the Amazon clone project.
-This project is designed to replicate the look and feel of the Amazon website using HTML, CSS, and JavaScript.
-It includes multiple pages such as the main page, checkout, orders, and tracking.
+Welcome to my Amazon Clone project!
+This is a purely front-end application that mimics the shopping experience on Amazon.
+Keep in mind, this project is just for fun and learning purposes, so no real transactions are happening here. 😉

 check it out here https://my-amazon-clone-frontend.netlify.app